marcusasplund/stadsplanen/README.md

     $ yarn build

 ````
-This will generate a release directory with your minified/rev'd assets.
+This will generate a build directory with your minified/rev'd assets.

-This will use serve to statically serve your app from the release directory.